DuskEagle/docs/v2.2/topology-patterns.md

 - `App` is an application that accesses CockroachDB
 - `HA-Proxy` is a software based load balancer
-- 1, 2, and 3 each represents a CockroachDB node
+- `1`, `2`, and `3` each represents a CockroachDB node
-- The nodes are all running in a single datacenter.
+- The nodes are all running in a single datacenter

 Normal operating mode: